Pixel 10 Pro

-The Pixel 10 Pro and Pixel 10 Pro XL are a pair of flagship Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 10 Pro and Pixel 10 Pro XL are a pair of flagship Android-based smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+It was announced on August 20, 2025 at the Made by Google keynote in Brooklyn, New York.
 It serves as the successor to the Pixel 9 Pro & Pixel 9 Pro XL, with a familiar design introduced with the Pixel 9 Series.
 It features the fifth-generation Google Tensor system-on-chip, a new Qi2-ready Pixelsnap magnetic accessory support, access to advanced artificial intelligence features powered by Google Gemini, and comes pre-installed with Android 16 and newly-added Material 3 Expressive UI theming.

 History

 The Pixel 10 Pro & Pixel 10 Pro XL, were officially announced on August 20, 2025, alongside the Pixel 10, Pixel 10 Pro Fold smartphones at the annual Made by Google Keynote in Brooklyn, New York.
 Pre-orders began the same day, and it was released in the United States on August 28.
 The Pixel 10 Series was also joined by the Pixel Watch 4 and Pixel Buds 2a as companion accessories for the line-up.
 The Made By Google '25 event marks the second time Google has released their flagship Pixel products in August, before the Apple September Event for their annual iPhone release.